Wamuza1/kickstarter-Excel/README.md

 ### Challenges and Difficulties Encountered
-To analyze the Kickstarter campaign with various graphs and filters was hard.
+Analyzing and visualizing the Kickstarter campaign with various graphs and filters was hard.

 ## Results

--#What are two conclusions you can draw about the Outcomes based on Launch Date?
+- What are two conclusions you can draw about the Outcomes based on Launch Date?
 1. May looks best month to start a Kickstarter campaing.
-2. In October, nothing is canceld, outcomes are either failed or successful.
+2. In October,pretty much nothing is canceled, outcomes were either failed or successful.

-#- What can you conclude about the Outcomes based on Goals?
+- What can you conclude about the Outcomes based on Goals?
+From ranges $35,000 to $39,000 and from $40,000 to $44,999 the successful rate is better than other ranges excluded less than $1,000 range and $1,000 to $4,999.

--# What are some limitations of this dataset?
+- What are some limitations of this dataset?

--# What are some other possible tables and/or graphs that we could create?
+- What are some other possible tables and/or graphs that we could create?